 Thankfully, your data isn’t necessarily gone.
 However, you need to identify of the type of Surface Pro malfunction, don't mix it up.
 We’ll show you how to recover files from a dead Surface Pro, along with six handy fixes to get it running again.

-It is integrated with the Crash PC Recovery feature, which allows you to recover data from Surface Pro without OS.
-It supports creating a WinPE USB drive, CD/DVD, or ISO file to start your Surface in Windows 7, 8, 10, 11, and servers, both 32-bit and 64-bit, and in BIOS or UEFI mode.
+It is integrated with the PC Crashed Recovery feature, which allows you to recover data from Surface Pro without OS.
+It supports creating a WinPE USB drive or ISO file to start your Surface in Windows 7, 8, 10, 11, and servers, both 32-bit and 64-bit, and in BIOS or UEFI mode.

-To get started, please download MyRecover to have a try!
+To get started, please download FastRecovery to have a try!

-Select USB Boot Devices and click Create > Yes to format it and create a bootable hard disk.
+Check USB Boot Devices and select your USB drive.
+Then, click Create > Yes to format it and create a bootable hard disk.

-Step 5: Start the Surface Pro data recovery.
+Step 6: Start the Surface Pro data recovery

 Select the ones you need and click the Recover button to save them.
 Always save the recovered files to a different drive where they were originally on to avoid data overwriting.

-You can recover data from Surface Pro that won't turn on for free, up to 500MB.
-Once exceeded, please upgrade to the advanced editions.
+You can recover data from a Surface Pro that won't turn on for free, up to 500MB.
+To recover unlimited files, try the advanced editions.

 Okay, let’s get your Surface Pro back to life now.
 The problem could stem from drained batteries to buggy software.
 Here are some practical methods to fix the “Surface Pro won’t turn on” error.
 You don't need to try them one by one, just pick the one that suits you.